-These are not cross country ski races, so there is no ‘track’ to pass.
+Unlike cross country ski races, there is no ‘track’ to pass.
 When slower riders are being lapped by faster riders, the slower riders should maintain their line.
 Fasters rider should only pass when conditions enable them to do so safely.
 It is up to the faster rider to find a way around the slower traffic.
 Do not shout at slower riders to move aside.

 Any style of bicycle – road, mountain, fixed gear or cross – may be used provided that it is safe, in good repair and has working brakes for each wheel.

 Riders must wear approved helmets at all times, including warm-up and cool-down.